oop7/Nasa-apod-gallery/README.md

 - Adhere to existing code style

 ## License
-MIT ©oop7.
+MIT © Your Name.
 See LICENSE if you add one.

 ## Acknowledgements
 - NASA APOD: https://apod.nasa.gov/